-Fertility preservation through oocyte (egg) freezing allows women to store unfertilized eggs for use later in life.
-Women may cryopreserve eggs if they are facing treatments that may compromise fertility such as chemotherapy for cancer.
-However, some women are interested in egg freezing to pursue pregnancy at a later time in case they are not ready to have a child during their most fertile years.
+Fertility preservation through oocyte (egg) freezing allows you to store unfertilized eggs for use later in life.
+You can cryopreserve eggs if you’re facing treatments that may compromise fertility such as chemotherapy for cancer.
+Also, if you’re not ready to have a child during your most fertile years, you might be interested in freezing your eggs to pursue pregnancy at a later time.

-Egg freezing is no longer considered experimental by the American Society of Reproductive Medicine.
-To date, there are over 1000 births worldwide as a result of egg freezing and there does not appear to be an increased risk of pregnancy complications or birth defects in women who conceive using frozen eggs.
+Egg freezing, also called cryopreservation, is no longer considered experimental by the American Society of Reproductive Medicine.
+To date, there are more than 1,000 births worldwide as a result of egg freezing, and there doesn't appear to be an increased risk of pregnancy complications or birth defects in women who conceive using frozen eggs.